 FlexiSnake Drain Millipede Hair Clog Tool for Drain Cleaning: To be honest, the snake we have is not very good at removing a hair-clogged bathroom drain.
 After reading tons of reviews, Shelly had me order this one which is cheap, but effective.
 As soon as it arrives, I am going to learn how to use it myself.

-Wonder Junior Deluxe Hand Grain/Flour Mill by Wondermill: I am very excited about my manual mill since it can also be use to grind coffee beans, nuts, and other oily bulk food items.
+Wonder Junior Deluxe Hand Grain/Flour Mill by Wondermill: I am very excited about my manual mill since it can also be used to grind coffee beans, nuts, and other oily bulk food items.
 I also own the powered/electric WonderMill Grain Mill.

 Arrowroot Powder Organic: I will be using this to create DIY beauty products.
 Sorry if this is offensive but it the SHTF, looking good will be important to keeping my spirits up and boosting my self-esteem.
-I will be using recipes from this book: Kick Chemicals to the Curb!: All-Natural Makeup & Beauty Recipes which is well worth the $2.99 price.
+I will be using recipes from this book: Kick Chemicals to the Curb!: All-Natural Makeup & Beauty Recipes

-Regency Natural Ultra Fine 100% Cotton Cheesecloth: Cheesecloth is need to strain oils that have been infused with herbs, spices, and flowers.
+Regency Natural Ultra Fine 100% Cotton Cheesecloth: Cheesecloth is needed to strain oils that have been infused with herbs, spices, and flowers.
 I am in the process of experimenting by making salves with infused oils instead of essential oils.

 AT-A-GLANCE Monthly Wall Calendar 2015: This calendar has worked out great.
 The boxes are large enough that I can populate them with post-it notes then move them around as I make schedule changes.
 Great price, too.